Free public series. Mondays, 7 to 8:30 pm

 Dr. Peter Victor

 Peter A. Victor is a leading Canadian economist studying alternatives to economic growth.
 He is a Professor Emeritus at York University.
 He has worked for 50 years in Canada and abroad as an academic, consultant, and public servant specializing in ecological economics and alternatives to economic growth.
 Peter sits on the Honorary Board of the David Suzuki Foundation, is chair of the Science Advisory Committee of the Footprint Data Foundation, and is an elected member of the Royal Society of Canada.
 He was the recipient of the Molson Prize in the Social Sciences from the Canada Council for the Arts in 2011 and the Boulding Memorial Prize from the International Society for Ecological Economics in 2014.
 He is the author of seven books, including Managing without Growth and his newly published one, Escape from Overshoot: Economics for a Planet in Peril.
-He will present an overview of this latest book.
+He presented an overview of this latest book.
+The presentation can be viewed at https://www.youtube.com/watch?v=slv8gGxmw0A&t=204s

 Monday April 24: Panel of Local Leaders toward a fairer, greener Guelph.